AndreasG11/MAE224/Setting-Up-a-Particle-Photon.md

 4. Save and flash this code to your particle photon.

 5. Now that your Photon is running its new code, you must also download the Matlab class file into your computer's Matlab directory.
-Typically the Matlab default directory is My Documents/Matlab (on PCs), so you can use that folder location for the following step or use a new folder and then adding it to the current Matlab path (using the Set Path command in the GUI).
+Typically the Matlab default directory is My Documents/Matlab (on PCs), so you can use that folder location for the following step or use a new folder and then adding it to the current Matlab path (using the Set Path command in the Matlab GUI).

 6. Download the Matlab class file here [Photon.m](https://github.com/d008/MAE224/blob/master/Source%20Files/MATLAB%20v1/Photon.m) to the folder location in step (5).